Athletics at COC- The Student Perspective

 - Register for classes.

-Once you have met with your counselor, the counselor will give you a registration date to register for your classes.
+Once you have met with your counselor, he/she will give you a registration date to register for your classes.
 You must meet with your counselor so the counselor can give you that date.
 Once you register for classes, you must complete a few more steps to become eligible to play:

 - Pay for your classes.
-If you do not pay we will drop you for non-payment.
+If you do not pay, we will drop you for non-payment.